macbrayne/wikijs-ldap-group-sync/README.md

 [^2]: Note that there is currently no way of providing a certificate

-[^3]: server down at "ERROR", group creation at "WARNING", general program flow at "INFO", the results of group assignments at "DEBUG"
+[^3]: Server down at "ERROR", group creation at "WARNING", general program flow at "INFO", the results of group assignments at "DEBUG"